 A surgical extraction is typically performed by an oral surgeon because this type involves teeth that cannot be seen easily in the mouth.
 Surgical extractions may be performed on teeth that have broken off at the gum line or teeth that have not have come in yet.

 To see and remove the tooth, the dentist or oral surgeon must cut and pull back the gums to allow access to the tooth below the gums.
 Although a surgical extraction will also make use of local anesthesia, a patient may also take advantage of sedation.
 Some patients are fine with the use of nitrous oxide, under which they remain conscious; other patients prefer to use IV sedation, which will put them into a monitored sleep state.

 During this procedure, with either form of sedation, the patient receives care without any pain whatsoever.
-For wisdom tooth extraction, South Carolina dentists in our practice ensure the comfort of their patients through adequate monitoring and state-of-the-art technology.
+For wisdom tooth extraction, North & South Carolina dentists in our practice ensure the comfort of their patients through adequate monitoring and state-of-the-art technology.

 The best plan of action is to maintain regular check-ups.
 In this way, you can improve your chances of avoiding extractions due to tooth decay.
 However, if you experience a broken or cracked tooth, or have pain which could indicate the growth of wisdom teeth, it is advisable to make an appointment with your dentist to explore treatment options.
 Extractions should not frighten the dental patient who has informed themselves of the procedure and understands that pain is not a part of the extraction process.